jerryuneycom/spike-text-classification/README.md

 # spike-text-classification
 + Use Pytorch to build and predict the output.
 + For model version 2.
 Use the xlm-roberta-base pretrained model as the tokenizer
++ Just use the example dataset `ucirvine/sms_spam` from HuggingFace

 ## Install environment
 ### Install python3